 In total, we made seven recommendations to the ICH and DHS to help improve internal controls and ensure compliance with District laws and regulations.
 DHS agreed with one recommendation and partially agreed with three recommendations.
-ICH has not provided an official response endorsed by the full Council and we will amend this report upon its receipt.
+ICH agreed with all three recommendations.